-As of the date of this prospectus, M. Arkin Dermatology Ltd., or Arkin Dermatology, owns 100% of our ordinary shares.
+As of the date of this prospectus, M.Arkin Dermatology Ltd., or Arkin Dermatology, owns 100% of our ordinary shares.
 Mr. Moshe Arkin, the chairman of our board of directors, owns 100% of the share capital of Arkin Dermatology.
-Upon completion of this offering, Arkin Dermatology will own approximately 70.1% of our ordinary shares, assuming the automatic conversion of our outstanding promissory note between us and Mr. Arkin into an aggregate of 5,444,825 ordinary shares immediately prior to the closing of this offering, and assuming an initial public offering price of \$12.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Upon completion of this offering, Arkin Dermatology will own approximately % of our ordinary shares, assuming the automatic conversion of our outstanding promissory note between us and Mr. Arkin into an aggregate of ordinary shares immediately prior to the closing of this offering, and assuming an initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 The actual number of shares to be issued upon conversion of the promissory note will be determined by dividing the principal amount of the promissory note at the time of conversion by the initial public offering price per ordinary share in this offering.
-The foregoing analysis does not take into consideration any potential purchase by Arkin Dermatology of our ordinary shares in this offering.
 For more information see "Principal Shareholders" and "Certain Relationships and Related Party Transactions - Loan Agreements with Our Controlling Shareholder."